Oscars 2022: The Power of the Dog leads nominations

 Olivia Colman, Benedict Cumberbatch and Andrew Garfield are among the British acting nominees in the leading categories.

-Dame Judi Dench, Jessie Buckley and Ciarán Hinds are recognised in the supporting categories.
+Dame Judi Dench and Ciarán Hinds are recognised in the supporting categories.

+Both appeared in Sir Kenneth Branagh's autobiographical Belfast, which also scored him a best director nomination.

+In a statement, Sir Kenneth Branagh said: "It's a long way from the streets of Belfast to the Academy Awards.

 The main nominees